scikit_build_core.settings package¶

 If this is not set, it will default to the first of

 src/<package>,python/<package>, or<package>if they exist.
-The prefix(s) will be stripped from the package name inside the wheel.If a dict, provides a mapping of package name to source directory.
+The prefix(s) will be stripped from the package name inside the wheel.An entry may also point at a single module file (e.g.

 - platlib: bool | None = None¶